siavava/portfolio/content/projects/trivial/10-bacon.md

   - "Java"
   - "Graph Algorithms"
   - "Social Graphs"
+summary: |-
-summary: "The Kevin Bacon game in Java: build a graph of actors linked by shared films and find the shortest connection between any two."
+  The Kevin Bacon game in Java: build a graph of actors linked by shared films and find the shortest connection between any two.
 references:
   - https://notes.amittai.studio/algorithms/graphs/representations-and-traversal
 ---